 Summon also offers a quick way to find a known source if you know a full or partial title.
 However, remember that Summon does NOT include the entire content of the databases the libraries subscribe to.

-Complete content and full text of the documents are available only to the UC students, faculty, and staff.
+Access to Summon is available only to the UC students, faculty, and staff.
 You will be prompted to login for access with your UC ID + password and Duo two-factor authentication.

 For failed searches Summon provides spelling suggestions.